zelythia/AutoTools/README.md

 This mod requires the **Fabric API** when using it with the fabric mod loader.
 (Does not need to be installed separately)

-### Support

-If you have any questions or issues regarding AutoTools you can add me on Discord (please also provide the modloader an version you're playing): __zelythia__

 ---

 ### For Developers: